Introduction

 Use Digital Twins for Both Streaming Analytics and Simulation

-ScaleOut Digital Twins™ is a new cloud and on-premises service that harnesses the power of digital twins for both live streaming analytics and simulation.
-You can use this service to build applications that simultaneously track telemetry from many thousands or even millions of data sources in real time to identify issues and opportunities and provide highly targeted feedback.
+ScaleOut Digital Twins™ is a new software platform for building digital twins of complex, live systems.
+Digital twins can run both real-time streaming analytics and simulation.
+You can use ScaleOut Digital Twins to build applications that simultaneously track telemetry from many thousands or even millions of data sources in real time to identify issues and opportunities and provide highly targeted feedback.
 You can also build time-driven simulations with large numbers of interacting entities.
 You can use simulations to validate streaming analytics prior to deployment in live systems or to build models that assist in making design choices and predictions.

-ScaleOut Digital Twins adds unique value for applications which need to intelligently monitor or model in simulation large number of devices and data sources, track and analyze important state changes for each data source, and quickly identify emerging opportunities and threats using real-time aggregate analytics.
-Typical applications include IoT, fleet and asset tracking, disaster recovery, security, health-device tracking, financial services, crime prevention, and ecommerce.
+ScaleOut Digital Twins adds unique value for applications which need to intelligently monitor or simulate large number of devices and data sources, track and analyze important state changes for each data source, and quickly identify emerging opportunities and threats using real-time aggregate analytics.
+Typical applications include IoT, fleet and asset tracking, disaster recovery, security, telecommunications, health-device tracking, financial services, crime prevention, and ecommerce.

-To maximize situational awareness in both real-time analytics and simulation, the cloud service’s user interface (UI) enables the creation of continuous real-time aggregate analytics across thousands of digital twins with graphical updates every few seconds.
+To maximize situational awareness in both real-time analytics and simulation, the ScaleOut Digital Twins user interface (UI) enables the creation of continuous real-time aggregate analytics across thousands of digital twins with graphical updates every few seconds.
 Aggregate results also can be streamed to external visualization platforms, such as Microsoft Power BI.
-State information stored within real-time digital twins can be queried to report dynamic changes in the state of data sources to the UI.
+State information stored within a digital twin can be queried to report dynamic changes in the state of data sources to the UI.

-An Example of Using Digital Twins for Streaming Analytics
+An Example of Using a Digital Twin for Streaming Analytics

-The following diagram illustrates the use of the ScaleOut Digital Twins to track geographically distributed vehicles in a fleet using digital twins for a telematics application.
-The digital twins receive telemetry from individual trucks, analyze it, and generate alerts or feedback if necessary.The service also continuously extracts and aggregates information from the digital twins in real time to boost situational awareness.
-When used for streaming analytics, we call these digital twins real-time digital twins:
+The following diagram illustrates the use of ScaleOut Digital Twins to track geographically distributed vehicles in a fleet using digital twins for a telematics application.
+The digital twin receives telemetry from individual trucks, analyze it, and generate alerts or feedback if necessary.The platform also continuously extracts and aggregates information from the digital twins in real time to boost situational awareness.
+Software objects, called digital twin objects and depicted as circles, track each vehicle in the fleet:

-Digital twins also can be used to build a workload generator that runs in simulation to testing real-time analytics.
-For comparison purposes, the following diagram shows a live system on the left in which real-time digital twins track a fleet of trucks (with each twin analyzes telemetry from a specific truck), and it shows on the right a simulation in which digital twins simulate the behavior of trucks and generate telemetry messages.
-These simulation digital twins send messages to their corresponding real-time digital twins to test and evaluate real-time analytics.
+Digital twin objects also can be used to build a workload generator that runs in simulation to test real-time analytics.
+For comparison purposes, the following diagram shows a live system on the left in which digital twin objects track a fleet of trucks (with each object analyzing telemetry from a specific truck), and it shows on the right a simulation in which digital twin objects simulate the behavior of trucks and generate telemetry messages.
+These objects send messages to their corresponding real-time digital twins to test and evaluate real-time analytics.
 The simulated trucks can be parameterized to model various behaviors, such as a lost truck, mechanical issue, or an erratic driver.
 Once the real-time analytics has been thoroughly evaluated in simulation, it can then be deployed in a live system.

-Digital twins can also model entities in a pure simulation used to assist in design and prediction.
+Digital twin objects can also model entities in a pure simulation used to assist in design and prediction.
 For example, an airline simulation might need to model passengers, aircraft, airport gates, and air traffic sectors to assess the impact of weather delays, outages such as ground stops, schedule changes, and more.
-Digital twins can maintain state information about the physical entities they represent, and they can run code at each time step in the simulation model’s execution to update their state.
+Digital twin objects can maintain state information about the physical entities they represent, and they can run code at each time step in the simulation model’s execution to update their state.
 They also can exchange messages to model interactions.
 Here is a depiction of an airline tracking simulation:

 Roadmap for this User Guide